jonnypeace/backups-tar.gzip/README.md

 # name of the file for back up, no extensions required here, just one word avoid spaces.
 backfile=home
 ~~~

-Edit the file variable name to suit your needs. "incfile=file.inc"

 For cron, these are hard coded, no options in the command line, just full automation.